The history of the Borgel watchCopyright © David Boettcher 2006 - 2016 all rights reserved.

 NAWCC Bulletin September/October 2012

 Here I am going to try to set the history of the Borgel and Taubert companies straight, based on factual evidence.
 This page is about Borgel, there is another page about the Taubert family.
-I am sure that in the attempt I will get some things wrong, so please forgive me and point out my mistakes as gently as possible.

 If you have any questions or comments, please don't hesitate to contact me via my Contact me page.